 Some foreclosures are purchased at auction.
 If that is how you decide to buy one, be aware that you may have to bid and even commit to the final purchase without having an opportunity to have the property inspected or the title thoroughly researched.

 Whether you are buying a short sale or a foreclosure, the best way to protect yourself is to get help from knowledgeable title insurance and real estate professionals.

 A real estate agent who has experience with either of these transactions can help you navigate the process.

 A knowledgeable title insurance agent can help you avoid problems that can cost you down the road.
 Securing title insurance is especially important.
 Title insurance can help protect against defects in the title, including liens that weren't uncovered in the initial search and defects in documentation.
 These kinds of issues are, unfortunately, all too common in foreclosed and short sale properties.

 There are two kinds of title insurance policies—lender's and owner's policies.
 Mortgage lenders always require that you buy a lender's title policy.
 Owner's policies are optional, but they are recommended for properties that have been through foreclosure.
 These policies will protect you.
 They pay court costs and attorney's fees if someone challenges your ownership or tries to collect on an unsatisfied lien arising from work done before you took ownership.
 If a claim is found to be valid, owner's insurance will cover your actual loss—up to the face amount of the policy.

 While some short sales and even some foreclosures are in great shape, others are in need of extensive repair and remodeling.
 While you may get a very good price on these properties, before you decide to buy, make sure you consider all the factors, including the renovation costs.
 Even the best homeowner's insurance policy can't protect you from buyer's remorse.

 If you do decide to buy a home, you will likely need to find a good insurance policy.
-Start your search in the Allstate.com Home Insurance section.
+Learn more about homeowners insurance in our Tools & Resources section.